ShellShoccar-jpn/MQTTwrapper/README.md

 <script src="MQTTwrapper.js"></script>
 ```

-THE <script> TAG OF THIS FILE MUST BE LATER than the MQTT LIBRARY TAGS!!!
-Otherwise, this file will fail to wrap them.
+**THE <script> TAG OF THIS FILE MUST BE LATER THAN THE MQTT LIBRARY TAGS!!!** Otherwise, this file will fail to wrap them.

 If you want to specify the location URL of those libraries, specify the alternative URLs with the <script> "src" properties.